Time to move away from Twitter

 Yes, I know what it is now known as.
 When the Muskification began two years ago, I wrote that this was the beginning of its demise.
 I said then, “Troll Tweeting by your CEO is not a way to set corporate (or national) policy.”
 How true, even now.

-I haven’t posted there.
+Since then, I haven’t posted there.
 I still have my account, mainly because I don’t want anyone else with my name to grab it.
 But I have focused my efforts in content promotion over on LinkedIn.
-This week I give a more coherent reason why you might do the same.
+This week I give a more coherent reason why you might do the same and follow in the footsteps of The Guardian, who announced they are moving off the platform earlier this month.
+They said, “X now plays a diminished role in promoting our work.”

 I got a chance to catch up with Sam Whitmore in this short video podcast.
 We discuss why PR pros should follow my example.
 Sam and I go way back nearly 40 years, when we both worked as reporters and editorial managers at PC Week (which has since been unsatisfactorily renamed too).
 Sam takes the position that PR folks need to stick with Twitter because of historical reasons, and because that is where they can get the best results of coverage by their clients and keep track of influential press people.
 I claim the site is a declining influence, and so toxic to anyone’s psyche, let alone their client’s brand equity.